 Private Garden (some apartments

 The Zed Rooms are a collaboration between Simba and design-led, serviced apartments Cuckooz aiming to tackle ‘first night effect’ – when your brain struggles to switch off in a new place.
-Visit the Cuckooz website to find out more.
-Or, if you’re thinking of ordering a new mattress, see our video review of the super-comfy Simba hybrid mattress, or read the full review here.
-There’s a £75 discount if you use my affiliate link in those posts.
+If you’re thinking of ordering a new mattress, see our video review of the super-comfy Simba hybrid mattress, or read the full review here.
+There’s a £50 discount if you use my affiliate link in those posts.